US Constitution AND your rights,

 US Government VS your rights

-Word "rights", in every instance here, means natural rights.
+Word "rights", in this section, means natural rights.

 US Constitution does not *GIVE* you any rights.